Living With Your Neurostimulation System

 Electromagnetic interference (EMI) may disrupt your system’s function.
 Find out where EMI comes from, how to avoid it and whether you can receive an MRI scan with your implanted device.

-Learn more about electromagnetic interference (EMI).
+Learn more about MRI scans and electromagnetic interference (EMI).

 Neurostimulation systems are powered by a battery.
 How long the battery lasts depends on the type of system you receive, your programs and settings, and whether or not you have a rechargeable battery.

 Learn more about your device’s battery.

 After several years, your doctor may recommend that you replace your neurostimulation system.
 There are a number of reasons why you may need a replacement device.

 Learn more about getting a replacement device.